bitburner-official/bitburner-src/markdown/bitburner.darknet.getownerallocatedram.md

 </td><td>

 _(Optional)_ Optional.
 Hostname of the server to check.
-Defaults to the scripts current server.
+Defaults to the running script's server.

 </td></tr>